 that Auto P. I. Inspectors are certified and qualified to inspect every automotive mechanical and

 electrical component and system.
-Whereas most repair shop technicians specialize in only a
+In contrast, most repair shop technicians specialize in only a

 few of the ASE automotive areas.
 Auto P. I. employs

 only ASE Master Certified Technicians.
-All of our vans are fully equipped with all the inspection and
+All of our vans are fully equipped with inspection and

 Third, most automotive technicians are not Frame Specialists.
 For a body